 The Guest House of Milwaukee provides shelter for men who are currently without shelter.
 Bethel-Bethany serves at Guest House during Urban Immersions and donates to Guest House regularly.
 For more information on the Guest House of Milwaukee, just visit: http://www.guesthouseofmilwaukee.org/

 The Interfaith Conference of Greater Milwaukee is a non-profit agency through which thirteen religious denominations collaborate to address the social issues affecting the quality of life in the greater Milwaukee area.
 This represents approximately 500 congregations in the Milwaukee area.
 Our congregation embraces our role in it wholeheartedly.
-For example, our members participate yearly in the agency’s CROP Hunger Walk.
 For more information on the Interfaith Conference of Greater Milwaukee, just visit http://www.interfaithconference.org.

 Sherman Park Community Association